paezha/PyERT-BLUE/quarto-example/data/README.md

 - reprojected the data to "EPSG:4326", and
 - extracted centroids from the grid polygons (for the point data set)

+## sample-gps

+csv and gpx files with sample GPS data for a device tracked in the region of Burlington-Brampton in Ontario.

+## sample-osm

+osm.pbf file with OSM extract for Burlington-Brampton in Ontario.

 ## São Paulo